 When the participant chooses to retire, the employer pays out the monthly pension, like they would with any other retiree.
 They also do a plan to plan transfer or payout of the DROP account to any IRA that the participant chooses.

-A public employer cannot allow an employee to double dip, receiving both pay and a pension from the same public employer.
+A public employer cannot allow an employee to "double dip", receiving both pay and a pension from the same public employer.

-Defined Benefit Plans (traditional)
+Defined Benefit Plans (traditional pensions)

-Defined Contribution Plans (newer plans in the last ten years)
+Defined Contribution Plans (newer savings plans)